TheSincoder/Shadows-of-Holy-Light/readme.md

 ##### Connecting Front End to Back End
 Had to add Token to database in order to call it and use it.

+####
+For the sake of time and lack of skill I abandoned the combat element and went with the storyline.

+#### What I Learned
+I learned how to add music, that was fun!
+Building out the storyline was a very long process